 Machine learning (ML) is a type of artificial intelligence that uses raw data and repeatable patterns to learn and improve new ways to solve a problem.
 In effect, it’s a computer system that trains itself through trial and error – finding patterns in data without the need for human programmers.
 It’s a machine that learns on its own, building its own algorithm in the process.

-Other well-known examples of ML include facial recognition, spam detection, predictive speech, and our favorite virtual personal assistants, Siri, Alexa, Cortana, and, well … Google Assistant.
-As the list of ML applications grows daily, many of us would love a better understanding of how ML really works and how we might also leverage its power to advance our own business objectives.
+Other well-known examples of machine learning include facial recognition, spam detection, predictive speech, and our favorite virtual personal assistants, Siri, Alexa, Cortana, and, well … Google Assistant.
+As the list of machine learning applications grows daily, many of us would love a better understanding of how machine learning really works and how we might also leverage its power to advance our own business objectives.

-To better understand ML, it’s helpful to first take a look at its predecessor, traditional programming.
+To better understand machine learning, it’s helpful to first take a look at its predecessor, traditional programming.

 Traditional computing actually dates back to 1843 and simply refers to any manually created program that uses sets of data, human-defined rules, and common scenarios to reach solutions.